-In this tutorial we will show you how to install and configuration Dropbox on CentOS 7.
+In this tutorial, we will show you how to install and configure Dropbox on CentOS 7.
 For those of you who didn’t know, Dropbox is a useful file-sharing and syncing service that lets you sync files between different machines over the Internet for free.
 It’s very useful for backing up your important documents, pictures, MP3 files, video files, and other data.

 Install Dropbox on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Download the latest Linux Dropbox client from the below link:

 ### 32-Bit ### curl -Lo dropbox-linux-x86.tar.gz https://www.dropbox.com/download?plat=lnx.x86 ### 64-Bit ### curl -Lo dropbox-linux-x86_64.tar.gz https://www.dropbox.com/download?plat=lnx.x86_64

 After downloading, we need to create a folder for client software and extract the compressed file:

 mkdir -p /opt/dropbox-client tar xzfv dropbox-linux-x86_64.tar.gz --strip 1 -C /opt/dropbox-client